 iii.
 You maintain my lot: This described the portion of David’s inheritance.
 David was confident that God would maintain what He had first given to him.

 v.
 David’s words here speak of contentment.
 He is content with what God has given him.
 A mark of our age – especially with the Baby Boom generation and perhaps even more with those following – is discontentment, boredom, and restlessness.
-A generation with short attention spans, the constant need for excitement and adrenaline rushes, and 24-hour a day entertainment needs to know by experience what David knew.
+The generation with short attention spans, the constant need for excitement and adrenaline rushes, and 24-hour-a-day entertainment, needs to know by experience what David knew.